Meet the Team

 Throughout the world of military history, there are a great number of experts who are able and willing to share the powerful stories of battles past, and to communicate the importance of those times with those wanting to visit historic sites of such importance.
-The guides and tour managers we have selected to lead our virtual tours do exactly that.
-Whether they are academic or professional historians, specialist tour guides or, more usually, both, they all have one thing in common – passion.
+The team we work with do exactly that.
+Whether they are academic or professional historians, specialist battlefield guides or, more usually, both, they all have one thing in common – passion.
+We pride ourselves on being able to embrace new technology and harnessing this technology to enhance the understanding of the topics we are presenting.
+Our team is multinational with a wide range of specialities, each chosen to bring an enthusiastic, dynamic and passionate approach to Battle Guide.

 Dan Hill